thaizamartins-DA/thaizamartins-DA/README.md

 ## 📫 Let's Connect

-I'm open to opportunities as a **Junior Data Analyst**, where I can combine my background in business and Marketing with data analysis to support data-driven decisions.
+I'm open to opportunities as a **Junior Data Analyst**, where I can combine my background in business and marketing with data analysis to support data-driven decisions.

 💼 [LinkedIn](https://www.linkedin.com/in/thaizamartinsc/)